Click here to view related articles.

 Featured Event Layouts

 Controls how the layout of your Featured Events will be formatted.
 For each Featured Level, there will be an option to select an event layout different from the Default layout.
 For each featured level, you may select between Featured Layout - Table and Featured Layout - List.
 As the screen capture indicates, each Featured Layout - Table gets a number indicating that it is a separate layout and each of those five Featured Layout - Table settings will receive its own tab for formatting the layout.
-For a more detailed discussion of the Featured Event functionality in 25Live Publisher, visit the Featured Events in 25Live Pro and 25Live Publisher document.
+For a more detailed discussion of the Featured Event functionality in 25Live Publisher, visit the Featured Events in 25Live and 25Live Publisher document.

 View Chooser Label